 Another factor to consider is the knowledge of the particular airport security agent that is letting you through – if they don’t know much about CBD they likely won’t even notice it or care, whereas if they’re picky and know about CBD, they may decide to confiscate it from you.
 And if this agent happens to be in a country with strict laws, they might also call the police.

-The bottom line is that we can’t tell you with 100% certainly if you’ll be able to bring your CBD on a plane to a particular country because of the factors we just mentioned.
-What we can tell you is your risk of losing your CBD or something worse like going to jail is much higher in countries with harsh drug/cannabis laws.
+The bottom line is that we can’t tell you with 100% certainty if you’ll be able to bring your CBD on a plane to a particular country.
+What we can tell you is that if airport security check your luggage and find a CBD product, your risk of losing your CBD or something worse like going to jail is much higher in countries with harsh drug/cannabis laws.

 Importing CBD From Other Countriese way to skirt around restrictions on CBD use is to purchase it from other countries where it is legal; this loophole is already popular with nootropic supplement users.
 Although technically you’re not allowed to purchase a substance that is illegal or requires a prescription in your country, the truth is that in many cases the government does not care enough to police the import of such substances.

 However, keep in mind there is some risk involved because it’s still possible to have your shipment confiscated by customs.
 Much like the case of bringing CBD by plane, your ability to have CBD products shipped to your doorstep will depend on how strict your country is with CBD/cannabis, and on the knowledge of the particular agent checking your shipment.

 Conclusion’s not currently possible to get a complete overview of CBD legality all over the world.
 For one thing, some countries might say CBD is illegal, but avoid actually enforcing this stance.
 Similarly, other countries might provide conflicting information at different points in time.
 For the best possible answer, check with your local government food or drug-regulating agency.